 Even if you don’t have children (or not yet), it’s still important to take things like the schools and neighborhoods into consideration.
 What the ratio of kids in your neighborhood?
 Have you had a chance to meet any of your possible-new-neighbors while walking through the home?

 I’ve heard horror stories of neighbors-gone-wrong, and thankfully we have some amazing one!
 Even though you won’t be seeing them constantly, the right people around you can make all the difference!
 You could even have custom home builders build a house in an isolated area for you if you’re worried about neighbors!
-If you want to learn more, check out buildtrend.

 I’m not the only one who feels that way, my friend Kim agreed… “Schools and neighbors, we finally have really good ones.”